 This post is done in collaboration with MHO Adventures, a guiding company based in Huntsville, Ontario.
 I’ve taken one of their trips (as a paying client) and absolutely loved it.
 You can read more about my relationships with sponsors here.

 What to expect canoe camping on the Noire River

 The Noire River has everything you could ask for in a river

-Located in Quebec and traditional Algonquin territory, the Noire River (also known as the Rivière Noire) is a south-east flowing river in the Upper Ottawa Valley.
-Of all the rivers in the Ottawa Valley, this is one of the least paddled, and yet (according to the leading canoe guide company Black Feather) it also has:
+Located in Quebec and on traditional Algonquin territory, the Noire River (also known as the Rivière Noire) is a south-east flowing river in the Upper Ottawa Valley.
+Of all the rivers in the Ottawa Valley, this is one of the least paddled, and yet it also has (source):

 - Longest distance of paddle-able whitewater

 - Shortest distance that must be portaged

 - Greatest chance of seeing wildlife